batdowg/cbs/CONTEXT.md

 Hardened Mail Settings with safe defaults, port validation, and test send feedback Emailer attempts real SMTP send with DB/env config and logs mock sends when incomplete Context items 2.1–2.3 and 7.2 noted as UI + backend working; real SMTP depends on env on VPS
+## Latest update done by codex 09/21/2025
+Fixed seed migration to upsert SMTP defaults using a bound connection Added helpers to read and write app_settings with safe upserts Mail Settings page saves without 500s and emailer pulls SMTP/From values from settings with env fallback